NSFatalError/Probing/Sources/ProbeTesting/Documentation.docc/ProbeTesting.md

 # ``ProbeTesting``

+Control the execution of asynchronous code during tests using a sequence of dispatches.

 ## Overview

+To use `ProbeTesting`, you first need to prepare your codebase using the `Probing` library.

+- SeeAlso: Refer to the `Probing` documentation for details on how to make your code controllable during tests.

 `ProbeTesting` gives you precise control over the execution of asynchronous code,
 making it fully predictable and testable.
 It also lets you reason about the flow